lenderpanel

 Recently asked questions about conveyancing in Drybrook

-It would appear that you have a conveyancing firm currently acting for you.
+It would appear that you have a conveyancing lawyer currently acting for you.
 What do they say?
-You should enquire of your lawyer before you do anything.
+You must enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same illness)

 Last updated